serverless-nextjs/serverless-next.js/packages/libs/lambda/README.md

 Once built and packaged, the app consists of the following components:

-* Default handler: handles all requests, including pages, APIs, and regeneration requests.
+* `default-lambda`: handles all requests, including pages, APIs, and regeneration requests.
-* Image handler: handles images regeneration requests.
+* `image-lambda`: handles image optimization requests.
-* Static assets: all static assets used by your app.
+* `assets`: all static assets used by your app.

 ## Infrastructure